 It’s only day two, but you are already stunned by all the beauty.
 Well, hang in, because this is just the beginning.
-It’s time you head directly south from Aegina, sail approximately 13 miles (24 km) and reach the narrow entrance of the sheltered Poros lagoon.
+It’s time you head directly south from Aegina, sail approximately 13 miles (24 km), and reach the narrow entrance of the sheltered Poros lagoon.
 Remember to look out for the ferries which frequently appear from the entry.
 Once you are in there, the lagoon offers numerous pretty anchorages, which are perfect for a lunch break or for a swim.
 Or both.

 While you are in the lagoon, you can also visit the town of Poros, resting in the distance.
-Its blue and white church tower embellishing the hillside above the harbor is something that should be seen up close.
+Its blue and white church tower embellishing the hillside above the harbour is something that should be seen up close.
 We recommend you take a walk up the hill in the refreshing afternoon.
-A fantastic sunset will be waiting on top for you.
+A fantastic sunset will be waiting on top of you.
 Feel free to tell us how amazing it was in the comments below or on our Facebook page.

 Day #3 – Poros to Ermioni

 We know it was gorgeous, but now we have to leave Poros and follow the next adventure.
 If you leave this heavenly place through the southern channel, you will have the best view of the waterside buildings.
 Just after 5 miles (9 km) you will round the headland and after another 14 miles SW (26 km South West) you will have reached the coast of Ermioni.
 This beautiful city is located on a narrow peninsula.
-So you can also go stern to on the southern side, also known as Mandraki.
+So you can also go stern-to on the southern side, also known as Mandraki.
 Here you can restock or just enjoy more fantastic food in the friendly taverns.
 It’s a holiday after all.
 Just remember, in case there is southerly wind, it might want to be preferable to anchor on the pontoons on the northern side.
-They are closer to the village center and local shops.
+They are closer to the village centre and local shops.

 Day #4 – Ermioni to Hydra

 Another day, another beautiful place you shouldn’t miss.
 You can sail here after leaving Poros if you don’t feel like visiting Ermioni.
 You can also return here on the way back to Athens.
 One thing is certain, Hydra is an extraordinary place you should definitely consider.
 The island has just one main town, the Hydra Port.
-Its harbor has an Amphitheatre-like crescent shape, and it is like a magnet to all kinds of boats.
+Its harbour has an Amphitheatre-like crescent shape, and it is like a magnet to all kinds of boats.

 What’s funny about this place is that the only transport is by mule or donkey.
 Yes, you read that right.
 Hydra is full of surprises and if you think a new experience like riding a donkey is not enough, prepare for the crazy amounts of boats that gather here in the summer.
 However, if you think crowds are not your thing you can take the alternative and try out free anchoring a few miles to the east.
 There you can enjoy small and quieter taverns ashore.